| Looking back to the history of Zen, we can

 in its form of 5, 7 or 9 bands.
 The transmission of the Kesa and

 the teaching of the way to sew it, is a merit of Master Deshimaru.
+In a time in which the spiritual

 orientation in industrialized and post-industrialized societies is